jrozhon/qos/qos-03/README.md

 Steps:

 - Network traffic capture using Wireshark.
 Students discuss what they already know about the tool and then start the capture on local interface.
-- Linphone Application can perform a direct IP call (no account needed).
-Students make a phone call between two stations.
+- Students make a phone call to Asterisk PBX using the credentials from [LMS](https://lms.vsb.cz).
+The can call each other using the extension numbers provided, or use an echo service at extension \*43.
 - Students observe the features and form of information exchanged in VoIP call.
   - Students identify and discuss signaling protocol SIP.
   - Students identify and discuss media transport protocol RTP.